czyjerry/ezmod/README.md

-﻿# EZ Module for JUCE
+﻿# Some easy-to-use user modules for JUCE